geoSurge <> Google Cloud stakeholder record

 Stakeholder Map

-The repeated stakeholder movement is central to the response: every handoff required geoSurge to restate context while Google delayed a concrete commercial answer.
+The repeated stakeholder movement is central to the AWS discussion: every handoff required geoSurge to restate context while Google delayed a concrete execution path.

 JM